Skip to content

 Tool Description

-sub_agent Spawn sub-agent for parallel work
+sub_agent Spawn sub-agent for one task, one result

-task_coordinator Coordinate multiple agents
+task_coordinator Coordinate multiple one-shot subtasks

 Interactive